Restoring RV Decals in 5 Easy Steps

 Now, before naysayers jump in, realize shoe polish offers no protection, restoration, etc., of the decals.
 It’s also a temporary solution, and the effects are usually short-lived.

-It’s important you choose a shoe polish the same color as the decal graphic.
-Also, be sure to tape off the other graphics so you don’t get color on them.
+It would help to choose shoe polish the same color as the decal graphic.
+Also, tape off the other graphics so you don’t get color.

 4) Remove the Decal